-We’re told nothing about this man’s weakness at the beginning of the story — we are left to see what that is for ourselves.
+We’re told nothing about this man’s shortcoming at the beginning of the story — we are left to see what that is for ourselves.

-We learn that his weakness is that he’s a pushover.
-He shouldn’t have let all of those animals onto the boat if the aim was not to get wet.
+We learn that his shortcoming is that he’s a pushover.
+He shouldn’t have let all of those animals onto the boat if the aim was not to get wet!

 Mr Gumpy (presumably) wants a nice day out on the river in his boat.

 The opponents are all the creatures who want to join him, despite their tendency to engage in behaviours that lead to the sinking of small boats.